weecology/lab-manual/WEecology:-Lab-Interviews.md

     * Are they comfortable with/excited about working in an open manner?
     * Is there something in your interactions with the individual that makes you think our group is a particularly good fit or that they might do well with us but struggle in other workplaces/lab environments that they are more likely to run into?

+## Feedback

+There are a variety of ways to provide feedback.
+1. Lab meetings: Often Ethan and Morgan will call an ad hoc lab meeting or use the beginning of regular lab meeting to have discussions about the candidates.
+They may have some specific questions related to things they have been pondering about the interviewees, but there will also be time for general feedback as well.
+These events will generally happen once all the interviews have been conducted.
+2. Written Feedback: If you would rather provide feedback in a written format, DM via slack or email are both good options.
+Do NOT use one of the open channels to discuss candidates as anyone who joins the group may have access to that.
+You may either provide feedback after each candidate or once all the candidates have interviewed.
+3. Via Glenda or other staff member: If you have something you want to convey but for whatever reason do not want us to know who the information is coming from, you may provide feedback to a staff member you feel comfortable with and have them relay your thoughts to us (or slip a note under our door).